September 9, 2025

 Puri Saab married Urmila Diveker in 1957, and together they have two children: Rajiv and Namrta Puri.
 His grandson Vardhan Puri is also an actor who debuted with “Yeh Saali Aashiqui(2019).

-Puri Saab died on January 12, 2005, in Mumbai after a courageous battle with myelodysplastic syndrome, a rare kind of blood cancer.
+Amrish Puri died on January 12, 2005, in Mumbai after a courageous battle with myelodysplastic syndrome, a rare kind of blood cancer.
 As we remember Amrish Puri, we celebrate not just the roles he played but the life he led—a life full of passion, artistry, and the relentless pursuit of his dreams.

 Amrish Puri on IMDB